Leon Black leaves Apollo executive roles after Epstein investigation

 “I thus view this as the ideal moment to step back and focus on my family, my wife Debra’s and my health issues, and my many other interests,” he added.

-Reporting by Noor Zainab Hussain in Bengaluru and Chibuike Oguh in New York; Editing by Vinay Dwivedi and Jonathan Oatis
+Reporting by Noor Zainab Hussain in Bengaluru and Chibuike Oguh in New York; Editing by Vinay Dwivedi, Jonathan Oatis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.